 I was worried that Japan was going to blow my travel budget out of the water, much the same as three months in Hawaii left my bank manager wondering what kind of lavish lifestyle I’d been living.
 The good news for budget travellers is that Japan can be done on the cheap.
 Ok, accommodation comes out at the high-end – over $20 a night, but if you’re prepared to eat noodles and drink the local beer, you can spend less than $10 on an evening meal.
 Even if you do eat out, you can find a good noodle bar (for want of a better word) offering quick eat and go noddles or rice bowls for under 500 Yen, about $5.
 Be prepared to order by pictures or plastic replicas of what’s on offer.

-If I ever book in advance, it is usually the day before or the day I’m due to turn up, but because my dad is travelling with me for the first two weeks of my stay, I thought I’d be the diligent daughter and book our visit in advance.
-(I also have a lot to make up for since our visit to Cuba when I failed to book the bus in advance and we ended up agreeing a ride with a local ‘taxi’ driver in his clapped out 1950s car that was beautiful but barely road worthy left me promising to pre-arrange all future trips with my dad).
+If I ever book in advance, it is usually the day before or the day I’m due to turn up, but because my dad was travelling with me for the first two weeks of my stay, I thought I’d be the diligent daughter and book our visit in advance.
+(I also have a lot to make up for since our visit to Cuba when I failed to book the bus in advance and we ended up in a 1950s car that was barely road worthy).
 As I researched price, location and reviews of accommodation in Japan, I was shocked to see that places can literally disappear and become unavailable as you’re looking at them and good accommodation is booked out weeks if not months in advance.
-Being here during Golden Week with no plans or bookings is going to be interesting.
+Being there during Golden Week with no plans or bookings was a bad idea.

 The train system is complicated

-Without going into much detail, it’s worth giving the train system some thought before coming to Japan.
-With a metro and several other train systems (bullet train, overground JR lines and privately run systems), it pays to know what to use, when and which of these are included in your JR Pass ticket (if you get one) or can be used with your Suica Card (similar to London’s Oyster card).
-After two days of travelling, I realise my map doesn’t include the entire network. *Sigh with frustration*
+It’s worth giving the train system some thought before coming to Japan.
+With a metro and several other train systems (bullet train, overground JR lines and privately run systems), it pays to know what to use, when and which of these are included in your JR Pass ticket (if you get one) or can be used with your Suica Card.
+After two days of travelling, I realised my app didn’t include the entire network.
+Sigh.